 - In the navigation menu, select the “downloads” tab

-- Once inside, simply click the "clear download cache" button and select OK.
+- Once inside, simply click the “clear download cache” button at the bottom and select OK.

 This will clear the download cache, deleting any temporary files used by Steam.
 I’d recommend at this stage to restart Steam and see if you still get the Steam error missing file privileges.

 Disable igfxEM Module

 Whilst this doesn’t work for all users, manually closing the igfxEM module can yield positive results for certain individuals.
 Here’s how to close it.